 Main Content

-This example shows how to perform transfer learning interactively using the Deep Network Designer app.
+This example shows how to prepare a network for transfer learning interactively using the Deep Network Designer app.

 Transfer learning is the process of taking a pretrained deep learning network and fine-tuning it to learn a new task.
 Using transfer learning is usually faster and easier than training a network from scratch.
 You can quickly transfer learned features to a new task using a smaller amount of data.